t3mpx/Blue-Team-Writeups/HackTheBox/Sherlocks/Easy/Meerkat/readme.md

 **Answer:** `T1098.004`

-The MITRE ID of this specific persistante method is `T1098.004`:
+The MITRE ID of this specific persistence method is `T1098.004`:

 ![](images/readme-5.png)